San Fernando, Philippines (CNN) — In skeletal form, they look like gargantuan honeycombs, rising 20 feet into the air.

 Though smaller parols for household use have more latitude in covering, with choices like capiz shells and fiberglass, the giant lanterns usually stick to polyvinyl plastic.

 Only 10 or so of the giant parols are produced a year to compete in San Fernando's Ligligan Parul, or Giant Lantern Festival.
-It has been held every December for the last 80 years in Pampanga province, about 75 kilometers outside of Manila.
+It has been held every December for more than 80 years in Pampanga province, a destination about 75 kilometers outside of Manila.

 It's this yuletide fervor for the nationally loved electric star that has lent credence to San Fernando's cachet as the "Christmas Capital of the Philippines."
 And likely even Asia.

 When you travel to the San Fernando barangay (village) of Santa Lucia, the "home of giant lanterns," it's not unusual to behold a parol behemoth under construction right on the curb no matter what time of year.

 The legend behind some of the biggest and best parols to come out of Santa Lucia in recent times is Ernesto 'Erning' David Quiwa, 66.
 Quiwa is the great grandson of the first known maker of the famed parol -- Francisco Estanislao.

 On a recent visit to Quiwa's workshop, the parol master was busy overseeing the production of two giant lanterns.
 A worker was scaling the scaffolding to configure the 16-footer's 5,250 light bulbs.